Grier Martin

 David Grier Martin III (born October 21, 1968) is an American politician and attorney.
 He served several terms as a Democratic member of the North Carolina General Assembly, representing the state's 34th district.
-His district included the northern part of Raleigh in Wake County.

 He resigned in 2023 to serve as Acting Assistant Secretary of Defense for Manpower and Reserve Affairs.

 In 2024, Martin was appointed Secretary of the North Carolina Department of Military and Veterans Affairs by Governor Roy Cooper.

 Early life and education

-Born in Charlotte, North Carolina, Martin is the son of D. G. Martin, a lawyer, political candidate, and college administrator.
-Martin's grandfather, David Grier Martin, served as the 13th president of Davidson College.

 Martin graduated from Davidson College and the University of North Carolina School of Law, where he served as a Note Editor of the North Carolina Law Review.
-He also has a LL.M degree in Military Law (International and Operational Law concentration) from the Judge Advocate General's School.

 Career

 Military service

 Martin is a lieutenant colonel in the United States Army Reserve and served in Afghanistan in 2002 and 2003.
-He is a graduate of the U.S. Army's Airborne School, Air Assault School, and the Field Artillery Officer Basic Course.